-In furtherance of the NYU Core Plan, the existing building at 181 Mercer Street on the south superblock has been demolished and the University is currently performing foundation work for a new 745,000 square foot mixeduse building to be located at the site.
-The Board has authorized borrowings of more than \$900 million to cover eligible expenditures at 181 Mercer Street and approximately \$316 million of the Series 2018 Bonds par amount will be used for this purpose.
-Additional debt associated with the project will require approval by the Board.
+In furtherance of the NYU Core Plan, the existing building at 181 Mercer Street on the south superblock was demolished.
+The University has completed excavation of the site and is currently performing foundation work for a new 745,000 square foot mixed-use building to be located at the site.
+The Board has authorized borrowings of more than \$900 million to cover eligible expenditures at 181 Mercer Street and a portion of the Series 2019 Bonds is expected to be used for this purpose.
 At this time, there are no further specific plans for development under the NYU Core Plan, however, the University may pursue development approved under the Plan in the future.